 If you’re serious about making sure that the content you publish is unique and original, you will need a plagiarism checker.
 Now, you might ask if it needs to be a paid product.
 In most cases, the answer is yes.
 Paid plagiarism checkers are better.
 But not always.
 Read on to learn about the best plagiarism checking products and one free plagiarism checker, which is just as good as the rest.

-Copyscape is the tool favored by businesses, universities, and marketing companies.
+Copyscape is a tool favored by businesses, universities, and marketing companies.
 If you buy content from a content marketing agency, you will generally receive a “passed Copyscape checks” stamp of approval.

 But is Copyscape the best?